Files / Russia

 Document Introduction

-In the field of economy and regional cooperation, the report assesses the current status and potential of Russia-Azerbaijan cooperation in trade, energy (particularly Caspian resource development and transportation), and military-technical cooperation.
-The research emphasizes that Azerbaijan, with its unique geographical location, energy resources, and balanced foreign policy, has become a key hub connecting the East-West and North-South transport corridors across Eurasia (such as the East-West Trans-Caspian Corridor and the International North-South Transport Corridor).
-The report explores the prospects of new transport projects like the "Zangezur Corridor" and the possibility of deepening dialogue between Azerbaijan and the Eurasian Economic Union.
+In the field of economy and regional cooperation, the report assesses the current status and potential of Russia-Azerbaijan collaboration in trade, energy (particularly the development and transportation of Caspian resources), and military-technical cooperation.
+The research emphasizes that Azerbaijan, leveraging its unique geographical location, energy resources, and balanced foreign policy, has become a key hub connecting East-West and North-South transport corridors across Eurasia (such as the East-West Trans-Caspian Corridor and the North-South International Transport Corridor).
+The report explores the prospects of new transportation projects like the Zangezur Corridor and the possibility of deepening dialogue between Azerbaijan and the Eurasian Economic Union.

-This collection, based on comprehensive historical archives, official documents, and the latest data, reflects the diverse perspectives and in-depth thinking of Azerbaijani and Russian expert communities on bilateral and regional issues.
+This collection, based on detailed historical archives, official documents, and the latest data, reflects the diverse perspectives and in-depth thinking of Azerbaijani and Russian expert communities on bilateral and regional issues.
 It serves as an indispensable and authoritative reference for scholars, policymakers, and practitioners seeking to understand the complex dynamics of the Caucasus region.